REDUCE EMISSIONS

 We know that getting the kids involved to help lower your household carbon footprint might sound too good to be true.
 But the good news is that it’s possible!
 As part of the Brisbane Carbon Challenge, we worked with families all over Brisbane who reduced their household emissions by more than 50% on average within a year.

-These families showed that lowering your household carbon footprint can be an amazing opportunity for your kids to learn about sustainable living and set up a lifetime of healthy habits for our planet.
+Lowering your household carbon footprint can be an amazing opportunity for your kids to learn about sustainable living and set up a lifetime of healthy habits for our planet.

 In this article, we share some tips and tricks to start taking small steps across energy, transport and waste that can make a big difference to your family’s carbon footprint.